Smashing Statues: A Lesson in Justice?

 Black Lives Matter

-You would hope that we’d all echo the cry sweeping the globe, that black lives matter.
+You would hope that we’d all echo the cry sweeping the globe that “black lives matter.”
 Christians would affirm that unfair discrimination is widespread as we believe that the source of the problem is in each one of us.
 The root of sin is the human heart (Mark 7.21) and injustice is therefore reflected in all of society to differing degrees.
 Christians should support a movement for justice for any people who are abused or unfairly treated at the individual or societal level (Isa 1.17).
 It is hateful to a God who calls us all to love our neighbour, that a man could kneel on another man’s neck and ignore his desperate cries for help until he dies – and all this while his colleagues do nothing.
-That should rightly trouble us.
+George Floyd’s death should rightly trouble us.
 That should cause us to protest.
 Nevertheless, the call for crowbars in Oxford may make us feel uneasy, and perhaps this helps us to understand two uncomfortable aspects of God’s justice.

 Crudely speaking, the Oxford protestors are saying that Rhodes’s sin of racism should strike out all of his charitable and civic achievements.
 Some have objected that it is unfair to judge past lives by today’s standards.
 But that relativises racism and God’s moral standards.
 Racism is wrong in the Bible (Gal 3.28, John 7.24, James 2.9).
 Rhodes and his contemporaries may not have grasped that truth in the Bible, but racism was wrong, is wrong, and will always be wrong to God.
 Would any of us approve of plans to put a statue in Central Road commemorating a Ku Klux Klan Grand Master because he had done some great things for Morden?
 No!
 That one fact would certainly cancel out any good deeds that he had done.
 And that reflects an uncomfortable truth about God’s judgement: any sin undermines our eternal standing before God, because He is perfectly just and all sin is horrible to Him (Deut 32.4, Mark 10.24-27).